stonemjs/docs/src/docs/architecture/middleware.md

 The only difference is the **context and return type**, which are defined by the dimension itself.

-**Continuum means flexibility** — choose the shape that suits your logic, and let the system adapt to it.
+**Continuum means flexibility**, choose the shape that suits your logic, and let the system adapt to it.

 ## Middleware Registration